 The project contributes directly to the Library's objectives of advancing education and knowledge of the working class movement and the history of socialism, both through the facilitation of access to the papers of two outstanding working class activists and the publicising of the history and continuing activities of the Library they co-founded.

-The resources of the collection will be used in the writing of individual entries dedicated to Eddie and Ruth Frow to be included in the Dictionary of Labour Biography.
+The resources of the collection have been used in the writing of individual entries dedicated to Eddie and Ruth Frow to be included in the Dictionary of Labour Biography.

 Related Object of the Month